fruit-bat/pico-zxspectrum/README.md

 ## Supported Boards
 Click on the images below for mnore inforation about a particular board...

 The idea of this project is for it to be relatively easy to breadboard or prototype in some way.
-It just for fun and not a highly accurate emulation; hopefully it is good enough to be enjoyable.
+It's just for fun and not a highly accurate emulation; hopefully it is good enough to be enjoyable.

 <table>
   <tr>